SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/fueling-station-rest-api/README.md

     - [Checkstyle](#checkstyle)
     - [SpotBugs](#spotbugs)

-# REST API Contracts
+# FUELING STATION REST API Contracts

-Swagger is used to create REST API contracts.
+Swagger is used to create FUELING STATION REST API contracts.

 In runtime swagger contracts can be obtained from the [Swagger UI](http://localhost:8080/swagger-ui/index.html)